Abdullah Qureshi (artist)

-Abdullah Qureshi (born 1927) is a Queer Muslim Pakistani cis-male artist, social activist, curator, educator, and cultural producer.
+Abdullah Qureshi (born 1987) is a Queer Muslim Pakistani cis-male artist, social activist, curator, educator, and cultural producer.
 Qureshi utilizes paint, watercolor, film, and faceless depictions of his male friends to capture his personal histories, trauma, and childhood memories surrounding his identity as a Queer Muslim Pakistani man.
-When revealing his identity, Qureshi tends to do this within an Abstract Expressionist style using large canvases.
-Additionally, when unpacking his identity, he tends to do this within the context of his experiences with immigration and his intimate and healing experiences with men.
+Qureshi explores his identity in his work within an Abstract Expressionist style using large canvases.

 Early life and education

 Qureshi was born in 1987 in Lahore, Pakistan.
-In 2010, he earned a bachelor of arts with honors in Fine Art from the Chelsea College of Art and Design in London where he continued his enrollment for an additional year in order to complete a master of arts degree in Fine Art.
-In 2017, he attended and completed his at Aalto University in Espoo, Finland.
-During the fall of 2019, he became a visiting graduate student at the Centre for Feminist Research in York University in Toronto, Canada.
+In 2010, he earned a Bachelor of Arts in Fine Art from the Chelsea College of Art and Design in London where he continued his enrollment for a Master of Arts degree in Fine Art.
+In 2017, he attended and completed his Ph.D. from Aalto University.
+During the fall of 2019, he became a visiting graduate student at the Centre for Feminist Research at York University.

-During Qureshi's academic training in London, his Pakistani identity became significant in his art.
-He moved back to Lahore, Pakistan created visual work responding to the intersectional identities of queer, Pakistani, and Muslim.

-After moving back to Pakistan, he co-founded a gallery for artists and designers who were interested in destabilizing institutional boundaries called “39K”.
+He moved back to Lahore, where he created visual work responding to the intersectional identities of the queer, Pakistani, and Muslim culture.
+There, he co-founded a gallery for artists and designers who were interested in destabilizing institutional boundaries called “39K”.